nim-lang/Nim/doc/manual.rst

 Restrictions on Compile-Time Execution
 ======================================

-Nim code that will be executed at compile-time cannot use the following language features:
+Nim code that will be executed at compile time cannot use the following language features:

 * methods